Vegan Korean Tacos, are a party of layered flavors and textures.

-“Mom, at some point do you just stop caring?” asked my, then teenage, daughter as we walked up our hill at a good pace on our way to eat lunch together.
+“Mom, at some point do you just stop caring?” asked my teenage, daughter as we walked up our hill at a good pace on our way to eat lunch together.

 There she strode next to me, dewy skin glowing in the afternoon light with a huge purse that contained everything a girl might need in a fashion emergency.
 And there I strode next to her, crow’s feet spreading across my cheeks, dewy skin but a memory, a credit card in my back pocket and no purse.

 I understood the unspoken spaces between her words.
 “Yes I comforted her, yes, one day you will not care as much about how you look.
 One day you will leave the house and halfway to the market realize you haven’t even brushed your hair that day. ”

 Man’s desire for the approval of his fellows is so strong, his dread of their censure so violent, that he himself has brought his enemy within his gates; and it keeps watch over him, vigilant always in the interests of its master to crush any half-formed desire to break away from the herd.